yihui/yihui.org/content/en-vitae.md

 In early 2016, I created a new package named [**tufte**](https://github.com/rstudio/tufte), to add the Tufte style to R Markdown documents and support both HTML and PDF output formats.
 I started the [**bookdown**](https://github.com/rstudio/bookdown) project in late 2015 to make it easier to write books and technical documents with R Markdown, and most of my time in 2016 was spent on this project.
 I also published a book for the **bookdown** package with Chapman & Hall/CRC.

 Since late 2016, I started the [**blogdown**](https://github.com/rstudio/blogdown) project, to create websites based on R Markdown.
-I'm working on a book for this project at the moment.
+The package is finished and the companion book has been published by Chapman & Hall/CRC.

 ### Internship